James0711/AltSchool-Third_Semester-Second-Assignment/README.md

 #FastAPI and Mongodb

-This assignment is focused on creating auth for the book endpoints after forking the main repository and making a PR to it
+This assignment is focused on creating authentications to the book endpoints after forking the main repository and making a PR to it.